Skip to main content

 1_summary-view

-Every dataset connected to Qrvey generates a Summary View, offering a quick overview of your data.
-Access it by selecting a dataset and clicking the Analyze tab.
+Every dataset connected to Qrvey generates a Summary view, offering a quick overview of your data.
+Access it by selecting a dataset and selecting the Analyze tab.

 Each column/field is displayed with relevant summary statistics.
-Numeric fields are visualized using bar charts, while other field types may have different visual representations.
+Numeric fields are visualized using bar charts, while other field types can use different visual representations.

 Options in the panel's top-right menu: Download, Apply Filters, Formulas, and Buckets.